numenta/htmresearch/projects/sequence_prediction/README.md

 ![alt text](figures/Figure6_DiscreteMultiplePrediction.png)

 ## Fault Tolerance
-Because of the use of sparse distributed representations, HTM sequence memory is tolerant to system faults such as cell dealths or synapse losses.
+Because of the use of sparse distributed representations, HTM sequence memory is tolerant to system faults such as cell death or synapse loss.
 In this experiment, we killed a fraction of the cells after the model achieves perfect performance on a sequence prediction task, and monitored how prediction accuracy is affected by the system faults.
-The results is shown below.
+The results are shown below.

 ![alt text](figures/Figure9_FaultTolerance.png)